|The Budget Crisis and the Former Sex Offender

 their release dates under the guise of dangerousness.
 Civil commitment is currently practiced in 20 states, and is

-is the most costly pill to swallow.
-Even the lowest state estimate (Texas, which did not include secondary costs)
+the most costly pill to swallow.
+Even the lowest state estimate (Texas, which did not include secondary costs) found that

 Opponents of civil commitment lobby for keeping sex offenders in prison rather than in civil commitment centers.

-this rule, and thanks to Kansas v.
+rule, and thanks to Kansas v.
 Hendricks, this abominable practice has been upheld by SCOTUS.
 However, not only are

 these programs expensive, many are ill-equipped to handle their clientele.
 The New York Times reported about half of

-the 250 of the civilly committed offenders released since 1990, half were released on legal grounds or
+the 250 of the civilly committed offenders released since 1990, half were released on legal grounds or issues “not

 Sex Offender Registration and Notification Act (SORNA)